buildkite/elastic-ci-stack-for-aws/README.md

 Metrics are collected with a Lambda function, polling every minute.

+## Terminating the instance after job is complete

+You may set `BuildkiteTerminateInstanceAfterJob` to `true` to force the instance to terminate after it completes a job.
+Setting this value to `true` tells the stack to apply the following configurations:

+1. Sets `disconnect-after-job` and `disconnect-after-job-timeout` in the `buildkite-agent.cfg` file.
+2. Adds `ExecStopPost` steps to the agent's systemd service to mark the instance as unhealthy and to stop the instance.

+While not enforced, it is highly recommended you also set your `AgentsPerInstance` value to `1`.

+You may configure `BuildkiteTerminateInstanceAfterJobTimeout` to control how long an instance will wait for a job before terminating itself.
+You can use this setting to tune your ASG to optimize the queue for availability based on your tolerance for scaling events.
+The default value is 30 minutes (1800 seconds).

+We strongly encourage you to find an alternative to this setting if at all possible.
+The turn around time for replacing these instances is currently slow (5-10 minutes depending on other stack configuration settings).
+If you need single use jobs, we suggest looking at our container plugins like `docker`, `docker-compose`, and `ecs`, all which can be found [here](https://buildkite.com/plugins).

 ## Docker Registry Support

 If you want to push or pull from registries such as [Docker Hub](https://hub.docker.com/) or [Quay](https://quay.io/) you can use the `environment` hook in your secrets bucket to export the following environment variables: